freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 And I read lots of books to better understand developer culture.

-[The Coders at Work](https://www.amazon.com/Coders-Work-Reflections-Craft-Programming/dp/B092R8RQM3/ref=sr_1_1?crid=13BTAQ7TH9YSN) is a good book from the 1980s.
+[The Coders at Work](https://www.amazon.com/Coders-Work-Reflections-Craft-Programming/dp/B092R8RQM3?crid=13BTAQ7TH9YSN&linkCode=ll1&tag=out0b4b-20&linkId=32d14a148c54f36f5ef701578a2abd8e&language=en_US&ref_=as_li_ss_tl) is a good book from the 1980s.

-Hackers: Heroes of the Revolution is a good book from the 1990s.
+[Hackers: Heroes of the Revolution](https://www.amazon.com/Hackers-Computer-Revolution-Steven-Levy/dp/1449388396?&linkCode=ll1&tag=out0b4b-20&linkId=0c216f2cd4cc2d2090b8c9b50b0befee&language=en_US&ref_=as_li_ss_tl) is a good book from the 1990s.

-For a more contemporary cultural resource, check out the TV series [Mr. Robot](https://www.amazon.com/Mr-Robot-Complete-Rami-Malek/dp/B0833WXXL6/ref=sr_1_7).
+For a more contemporary cultural resource, check out the TV series [Mr. Robot](https://www.amazon.com/Mr-Robot-Complete-Rami-Malek/dp/B0833WXXL6?crid=188UUOE6ZT0W3&keywords=mr+robot&qid=1673746625&sprefix=mr+robot%2Caps%2C111&sr=8-6&linkCode=ll1&tag=out0b4b-20&linkId=a896ab7630fadc332c2696d3a4b8e85d&language=en_US&ref_=as_li_ss_tl).
 Its characters are a bit extreme, but they do a good job of capturing the mindset and mannerisms of many developers.

 Soon, I was talking less like a teacher and more like a developer.
 I didn't stick out quite as awkwardly.

 Several times a week I attended local tech-related events.
 My favorite event wasn't even a developer event.
 It was the Santa Barbara Startup Night.
 Once every few weeks, they'd have an event where developers would pitch their prototypes.
 Some of the devs demoing their code were even able to secure funding from angels – rich people who invest in early-stage companies.

-The guy who ran event was named Mike.
+The guy who ran the event was named Mike.
 He must have known every developer and entrepreneur in Santa Barbara.

 When I finally got the nerve to introduce myself to Mike, I was star-struck.
 He was an ultra-marathoner with a resting heartbeat in the low 40s.
 Perfectly cropped hair and beard.
 To me he was the coolest guy on the planet.
 Always polished.
 Always respectful.

 Mike was "non-technical."
 He worked as a product manager.
-And though knew a lot about technology and user experience design, he didn't know how to code.
+And though he knew a lot about technology and user experience design, he didn't know how to code.

 Sometimes devs would write non-technical people off.
 "He's just a business guy," they'd say.
 Or: "She's a suit."
 But I never heard anyone say that about Mike.
 He had the respect of everyone.